 Both professionals are highly skilled and compassionate, and choosing between them often depends on what kind of support you’re looking for.
 Often it will matter much more that you fit with your therapist’s personality rather than their title.
 Both types of therapists can offer highly effective and caring psychotherapy to you.
 If you want a more clinical focus or a diagnosis, a psychologist might be the right fit.

-Leanne is a qualified Mental Health Social Worker, Relationship counsellor and Positive Behaviour Support Practitioner.
-She provides a safe, supportive, and non-judgmental space where individuals, couples, and families can explore, overcome and heal from personal and relational challenges.
+Leanne is a qualified Mental Health Social Worker, Relationship counsellor and She provides a safe, supportive, and non-judgmental space where individuals, couples, and families can explore, overcome and heal from personal and relational challenges.
 She uses evidence-based therapeutic approaches based on the needs that arise through session, tailoring her approach to help clients meet their goals.

-With over 15 years of experience in adult mental health and 5 years in adolescent mental health, Leanne works with a wide range of issues including anxiety, depression, PTSD, trauma.
+With over 20 years of experience in mental health and disability, Leanne works with a wide range of issues including anxiety, depression, PTSD, trauma.
 Leanne is a trained EMDR practitioner and currently working towards accreditation in this area.

 BSocSc(Hons), MSW, GradCertFamSysTher, GradDipPsych